onetwotrip/shorewall/README.md

 # Usage

 Shorewall cookbook uses a set of attributes `zones, policy, rules...` to setup vital configuration for the shorewall files.
 The default configuration of those file will make shorewall block everything but SSH connections.
-So we've got to go through the attributes before using the cookbook.
+So you should look through the attributes before using the cookbook.

 There are two endpoints for configuration data input.
 Respectively *roles, environments* along with `add_shorewall_rules` definition.
-I stronly encourage to use `add_shorewall_rules` for configuring the shorewall rules instead of *roles or environments*.
+I strongly encourage to use `add_shorewall_rules` for configuring the shorewall rules instead of *roles or environments*.

+## Using **add_shorewall_rules** definition

+This definition allows you to add rules to the shorewall right away from the recipe code.

 Typical usage of the definition is expected to look like the following: